rcook/rcook.github.io/_posts/2019-01-04-retry-futures-part-2.md

 * `transformAsync` corresponding to `thenCompose`
 * `transform` corresponding to `thenApply`

-The "add with retry" example using `CompletableFuture` looks like:
+My "add-with-retry" example using `CompletableFuture` looks like:

 {% gist 7284d36be3deb22bc3cf8ebdf8e8d4fe JavaFutures.java %}

 These are my observations about this:

-* It has a reasonably fluent API which should be familiar to anybody who uses Java streams, for example
+* It has a reasonable "fluent" API which should be familiar to anybody who uses Java streams, for example
-* Swallowing exceptions seems like a hack
+* Swallowing exceptions seems like a hack:
     * See `.exceptionally(e -> null)`
     * This leads to a loss of information: it is impossible to distinguish between a `null` returned from the `App.add` future and a swallowed exception
     * This can be worked around by introducing an intermediate "union" type (see below)
 * In order to respond with another future to exceptions, we have to do the `exceptionally`-followed-by-`thenCompose` hack

-I can think of at least one way of taking a more principled approach we can take to swallow exceptions without losing information.
-One example would be to introduce a tagged union type.
-Here's an example with such an intermediate type:
+Regarding the "union" type comment above, I can think of at least one more principled approach we might take to handling exceptions that does not lose information.
+We could, for example, introduce a tagged union type as follows:

 {% gist 7284d36be3deb22bc3cf8ebdf8e8d4fe JavaFuturesWithIntermediateUnionType.java %}